piyush5ingh/SQL-Queries-Practice/README.md

-# SQL-Queries-Practice
-MySQL database querying skills through a variety of MySQL queries

-**README:**
+##  Project: Car Rentals with SQL

+**Overview:**

-Welcome to my MySQL Query Practice Repository.
+Welcome to my MySQL Project.
 This project showcases a collection of SQL queries along with detailed instructions and explanations.
-Whether you're a beginner or an experienced data enthusiast, you'll find valuable examples and guidance to help you master database querying.

 ##  Getting Started